Buckwheat Flour Cookies (Soft, Chewy, and Delicious)

 • Preheat the oven to 375 degrees Fahrenheit.

-• Add 1/2 cup almond butter, 1/2 cup maple syrup, 1/3 cup unsweetened cocoa powder, 1 teaspoon pure vanilla extract, 1 teaspoon vinegar or lemon juice, and 1/8 teaspoon salt to a large mixing bowl and use a whisk to mix well.
+• Add 1/2 cup almond butter, 1/2 cup maple syrup, 1/3 cup cocoa powder, 1 teaspoon pure vanilla extract, 1 teaspoon vinegar or lemon juice, and 1/8 teaspoon salt to a large mixing bowl and use a whisk to mix well.

 • Use your hands to roll the dough into 12 evenly sized balls and place them on a sheet pan lined with parchment paper.